crack666/paf2024/README.md

 The application provides the following main endpoints:

 ### Task Management
-- `GET /api/tasks` - List all tasks (with optional filtering by user ID and status)
+- `GET /api/tasks` - List all tasks (with optional filtering by user ID and taskStatus)
 - `GET /api/tasks/{id}` - Get a specific task
-- `GET /api/tasks/status/{status}` - Get all tasks with a specific status
+- `GET /api/tasks/taskStatus/{taskStatus}` - Get all tasks with a specific taskStatus
 - `GET /api/tasks/{id}/progress` - Get real-time progress information for a running task
 - `POST /api/tasks` - Create a new task (regular or runnable)
 - `PUT /api/tasks/{id}` - Update a task